Does Car Insurance Cover Basic Maintenance?

 Pull Your Maintenance Records First

 Before calling your insurer, gather receipts for oil changes, tire rotations, brake services and any other work done in the past 12 to 18 months.
-If you've used a dealership or chain shop, ask for a printout of your full service history.
-This documentation answers the adjuster's first question: was this vehicle properly maintained before the event?
+If you use a dealership or chain shop, ask for a printout of your full service history.
+These records show the adjuster that your car was properly taken care of before the damage happened.

 2. 2